CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

-# Using RStudio or Jupyter Notebooks in Puhti
+# Using RStudio or Jupyter Notebook in Puhti

-[RStudio](https://www.rstudio.com/) and [Jupyter Notebooks](https://jupyter.org/) are convenient options for developing and running R or Python code.
+[RStudio](https://www.rstudio.com/) and [Jupyter Notebook](https://jupyter.org/) are convenient options for developing and running R or Python code.
 The R or Python code is run on a compute node within an [interactive session](../../computing/running/interactive-usage.md), but the tools themselves are used via a local web browser.
 So, there is no need to use NoMachine.

-Using RStudio or Jupyter Notebooks involves creating a SSH tunnel from a local PC to a compute node.
+Using RStudio or Jupyter Notebook involves creating a SSH tunnel from a local PC to a compute node.
 As compute nodes are inaccessible via the Internet, the tunnel needs to go through a login node.
-This is not possible with Windows PowerShell (it does not support jump servers), and therefore it is not suitable for RStudio or Jupyter Notebooks in Puhti.
+This is not possible with Windows PowerShell (it does not support jump servers), and therefore it is not suitable for RStudio or Jupyter Notebook in Puhti.
 SSH tunnelling requires that you have [set up SSH keys](../../computing/connecting.md#setting-up-ssh-keys).

 * With Linux, macOS and MobaXterm the SSH tunnelling works by default.
 * PuTTy requires filling in the settings to PuTTy tabs, so it is slower and more complicated, but possible.

-## The workflow for using RStudio or Jupyter Notebooks in Puhti
+## The workflow for using RStudio or Jupyter Notebook in Puhti

 * Start interactive session
 * Load suitable modules and start RStudio or Jupyter Notebook server